 Exercise 2: Drop Down

-If your dog is already in the “stalk process: of the prey-chase-cycle, and they are focusing intently on what they want to chase, you will need to break the stalking behavior.
-To do this, your dog will already need to reliably know how to lay down.
+To tame prey drive in a dog who is already in the “stalk process: of the prey-chase-cycle, and they are focusing intently on what they want to chase”, you will need to break the stalking behavior.
+To do this, your dog will already need to reliably know how to lie down.
 When your dog is beginning to stalk, cue them into a down and drop treats between their feet to break the stare.
 Then drop the treats to the side so your dog looks away.
 Then clip your dog’s leash and walk them out.
 When your dog is at a safe distance, reward your dog excitedly by praising enthusiastically and throwing a ball (a “good chase”) or playing with a tug toy.

 Exercise 3: Come Away

 For this exercise, we want to encourage our dog to come from a chase back to us.
 Before you begin, your dog should have already learned the Come/Recall command.
-To start training this, put your dog on a long leash (25’) and use a low-value toy that your dog will chase if thrown, but will not be overly interested in, such as a towel.
+To start training this method to tame prey drive in a dog and to get your dog to stop chasing cats, put your dog on a long leash (25’) and use a low-value toy that your dog will chase if thrown, but will not be overly interested in, such as a towel.
 Throw the item, then call your dog back to you while they are in pursuit of the item.
 If they ignore your request, gently tug the leash (you do not want to “snap” them backward, you are merely using it to redirect their attention).
 When your dog leaves the item and returns to you, reward them with a “good chase,” this time allowing them to chase after you as you run and play with them.
-If your dog ignores or continues the chase, the game ends and it’s time to go home.
+If your dog ignores or continues the chase, the game ends, and it’s time to go home.